qecsim/Qecsim.jl/README.md

 Qecsim.jl is a ground-up rewrite of the Python package [qecsim](https://github.com/qecsim/qecsim).
-No public release of Qecsim.jl is currently available.
-The API is subject to change without notice.
+No public release of Qecsim.jl is currently available and the API is subject to change without notice.